thinks-lol/thinks-lol.github.io/content/posts/what-crispr-o3-and-the-memphis-plume-show-us-about-intelligence.md

 The canonical example is [CRISPR](https://en.wikipedia.org/wiki/CRISPR).
 At its core, CRISPR functions as a chronological log of viral fragments—each one a DNA address that will guide CRISPR effectors like [Cas9](https://en.wikipedia.org/wiki/Cas9) or [Cas12](https://en.wikipedia.org/wiki/Cas12a) to destroy an invading genome.
 These fragments represent viral infections that both the individual cell and its ancestral lineage have survived.
-The chronology is not just an artifact of the system, but is essential because by remembering which viruses are more recent, the cell can invest more energy in making guided nucleases that target them than ones which occurred long ago.
+The chronology is not just an artifact of the system but is essential.
+By remembering which viruses are more recent, the cell can invest more energy in making guided nucleases that target them than ones which occurred long ago.

 ![CRISPR, better known for its use as a genome editing tool, is actually a temporal memory system.](/images/crispr-memory.png)